djnautiyal/windows-startup-app/README.md

 It can open links for now.
 Need to be packaged as desktop app to start use.
 Not the preferred version.

 ## Target State:
-- Goes to System tray upon closure or is accessible via cmd line
-- able to fetch excel sheet and create questionnaire from it.
+- able to fetch excel sheet and create questionnaires from it.
+- Make it possible for it to access multiple sheets
 - able to run leetcode or GFG automatically in a new application window.
+- Remove Node Integration from all renderer process(Security risk).
+- Convert all html pages into a SPA (Single-page application) to get seamless work.
+- (Developer side only) Add nodemon to the applicaiton for regular updates.
+- Move to react and typescript(Not necessary, if project gets big)

 ## How to run:
 Currently only from VS Code.
 Inside its terminal, run 'npm start'